Hi-ImDave/gitHub-finder/README.md

 ## Lessons Learned:

-Learned more on how to use the context api and reducers to manage global state
+Learned more on how to use the context api and reducers to manage global state.
+Learning deploys with vercel